zelaki/ReDi/README.md

 - `--pca-model-path`: Path to precomputed PCA model
 - `--dino-drop-prob`: Set to 0.2 if you plan to use Representation Guidance during inference

+### Add REPA loss
+To enable REPA loss on top of ReDi use the following arguments:
+- `--repa-loss` True
+- `--repa-layer`: Layer to apply REPA projection.
+- `--repa-weight`: Weight of REPA loss.

 ## Acknowledgement